 Presentation: 9:00 AM to 11:00 AM

-This event is offered free of charge as part of Glenbeigh's Community Benefit initiative.
+This event is offered at no charge as part of Glenbeigh's Community Benefit initiative.

-The Ohio Counselor, Social Worker & Marriage and Family Therapist Board
+Ohio Counselors, Social Workers & Marriage and Family Therapist Board

 The Employee Assistance Certification Commission (EACC)